-Richard * owns a specialist recruitment agency based in London.
+Richard (not his real name) owns a specialist recruitment agency based in London.
 His website is crucial to the running of his business.
 It is the primary source of information for job seekers, employers, prospective recruiters and key influencers to his business.
 Without his website, Richard’s business is unable to function.

 Richard’s website was built around two years ago by a web design agency based in London.
 They charged approximately £7,000 to build the site plus a maintenance contract of £250 per month.

-The web developers persuaded Richard that they should host his website on their server.
-They explained that this would make it easier for them to maintain the site and reduce his web hosting costs.
+The developers persuaded Richard that they should host his website on their own server.
+They explained this would make it easier for them to maintain the site and reduce his web hosting costs.
 Keen for an easy life, Richard agreed.

-The developers claimed that the issue was not something they could have foreseen when they first built the site and demanded that Richard pay £1,500 to have the problem fixed.
-Although Richard felt that their demand was unreasonable, he instructed them to fix the issue as quickly as possible.
-Each day the issue remained unresolved resulted in a further loss to Richard’s business.
+The developers claimed that the issue was not something they could have foreseen when they first built the site and demanded that Richard pay £1,500 to fix the problem.
+Although Richard felt this was unreasonable, he instructed them to fix the issue as quickly as possible.
+Each day the issue remained unresolved resulted in further loss to Richard’s business.

-One day, Richard received an urgent call from his staff to say that the website was down and that they could not log in to the back-end system.
-The web developers were not answering their calls or responding to their emails requesting urgent support.
-They had locked Richard and his staff out of their own website and blocked all access to his online database.
+One day, Richard received an urgent call from his staff to say that the website was down and they could not log in to the back-end system.
+The developers were not answering their calls or responding to any emails requesting urgent support.
+They had locked Richard and his staff out of the website and blocked all access to his online database.

-Richard called the police but they refused to assist in what they said was a civil matter.
+Richard called the police but they refused to assist in what they saw as a civil matter.
 Richard’s solicitor threatened the developers with legal action but received no response.
 Richard’s only option was to take the developers to court.

-Richard then contacted another web design agency to see if they could retrieve the site or build a new one as quickly as possible.
+Richard immediately contacted another web design agency to see if they could retrieve the site or build a new one as quickly as possible.
 He also contacted the web hosting company whose server the developers had been renting.
-They explained that as Richard had no direct legal agreement with them they would be unable to help.
+They explained that as Richard had no direct contract with them they would be unable to help.

 Without access to the web server on which his entire business relied, Richard’s business eventually had to cease trading.
 The matter is now subject to a lengthy and costly process in the High Courts.

 It is not for me to comment on the legal or ethical aspects of Richard’s story.
-The purpose of this article is to advise other business owners who, like Richard, may be completely unaware of the risk they are taking when handing over server access to a third party.
+The purpose of this article is to advise other business owners who, like Richard, may be unaware of the risk they are taking when handing over server access to any third party.

-In the same way that you would never let your cleaners own the single-only set of keys to your office, equally you should never let your web designers host your website.
+In the same way you would never let your cleaners hold the only set of keys to your office, equally you should never let your web designers host your website in their name.

-Any small benefits you may gain in convenience and reduced costs are significantly outweighed by the existential risk to which you are subjecting your business.
+Any small benefit you may gain in convenience or reduced costs are significantly outweighed by the existential risk to which you are subjecting your business.

 In a survey conducted last year among UK-based SMEs, over 40% of business owners described their relationship with their web developers as either “strained” or “no longer communicating”.

-If you are currently in the process of, or about to, build a new website be sure to insist that your site is hosted with a reputable third-party hosting company in an account held in your own name.
+If you are currently in the process of, or about to, build a new website insist that your site is hosted with a reputable hosting company in an account held in your name.

 Most web developers buy hosting services from a third party supplier.
 They typically rent a server in their own name and then use it to host all of their client’s websites.

-Once you have established which company is actually hosting your site, (and assuming that you are still on reasonably good terms with your web design agency) contact your developers and ask them to give you a cost estimate for transferring your website to a hosting account in your own name with the same web hosting company.
+Once you have established which company is actually hosting your site, (assuming you are still on reasonably good terms with your web design agency), contact your developers and ask them to give you a quotation for transferring your website to a hosting account in your name with the same web hosting company.
 This will give you ownership of the site, simplify the site migration process and maintain the familiarity your developers already have with the web hosting platform.

 For all but the simplest websites, there is a strong possibility that the functionality of your site is dependent on a number of external third-party services, APIs and Content Delivery Networks (CDNs).

 Ask your web developers for the login details of all accounts held with third-party tool providers used on your website.
-If they tell you that they cannot provide this information as the account is held in their name and not yours, then insist that the service is migrated to your own account and keep a record of all login details used to access these services.
+If they inform you they cannot provide this information, insist that the service is migrated to your account and keep a record of all login details used to access these services.

 While the detail of Richard’s story may differ from business to business, the disruption this incident caused is not uncommon.
 If you wait until the relationship between you and your web developer is strained; you may find yourself, like Richard, out of a job or out of a business.

-Since publishing this post I have received critical messages via Twitter from various web developers complaining that I shouldn’t tar them all with the same brush and that they would never leave their clients in the same situation as Richard.
-They are missing the point.
+Since publishing this post I have received critical messages from various web developers complaining that I shouldn’t tar them all with the same brush.
+They claim they would never leave their clients in the same situation as Richard.
+However, they are missing the point.

-The very fact that they could leave clients in this situation should be enough to make their clients think about how dependant their are on the web developers.
+The very fact they could leave clients in this situation should be enough to make business owners think about how dependant their are on the web developers.

-Nor does this only relate to web developers.
-Every company should have a contingency plan for any service that is business-critical.
+Nor does this only apply to web developers.
+Every company should have a contingency plan for any business-critical service.
+This is basic due diliegence.

 Every web developer is honest and reliable until the day that they are not.
 Until that day arrives, there is no effective way of knowing the difference.